 Need more subject line inspo?
 We aggregate a few of them and you’re able to search by length, too!
 By clicking ‘See More’ in our reports, you can get a full list of email examples and subject lines to inspire your next month’s calendar.

 MailCharts reports are full of information that can help guide your planning for next month and beyond.
-In addition to the reports featured above, we’ve also added several new reporting features such as benchmark reports to compare brands against industries or premium brands.
+In addition to the reports featured above, we’ve also added several new reporting features such as benchmark reports to compare brands against industries or brands in our index.
 Sign up for a MailCharts account today to get access to more great reports and content!

 Editorial image by tigerlily713 from Pixabay